Roger Mirams: Personal life

 Mirams married Gwen Naylor in 1941; they had two daughters, and a son who died in a motorbike accident in 1990.
 He married Irene in 1986.
 He was the brother of New Zealand Chief Film Censor, Gordon Mirams.

+Although he was a pioneer in Australasian TV projects, especially on location color films, which were successful internationally, Mirams was largely unrecognized by the industry during his lifetime, rarely being nominated for awards.